kownse/domain_au_scrapy/README.md

 The followed crawling will take **only 1 hour** since no need to crawl every detail page.

 ## For what
-This project is helpful to providing real estate market informations in Sydney for house seeker.
+ - This project is helpful to providing real estate market informations in Sydney for house seekers.
-Also it is good data source for data science studying.
+ - it is good data source for data science studying.